 There is no requirement for you to be in personal therapy during this course, but this will become necessary if you pursue further training.

-To find out more about and understand this programme, we recommend you attend an informal advisory meeting with members of our faculty.
+To find out more about and understand this programme, we recommend you attend an open evening.

 Step 1 Apply